Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: Introduction

 It is worth noting that at the energy of 3.770 GeV the $\psi(3770)$ resonance have proven to be the only observed structure, i.e. is the charmonium resonance with the lowest mass, which exceeds the open charm pair $D\bar{D}$ production threshold.

-It can be expected that the resonance of $\psi(3770)$ will almost completely decay into pure $D\bar{D}$ \cite{I21}, and in the baryon sector at the electron-positron collider, the production of a baryon-anti-baryon pair can be tested by fundamental symmetries, in particular, when the probability of the process increases due to the resonance such as the $J/\psi$ (or $\psi$)\cite{I22}.
+It can be expected that the resonance of $\psi(3770)$ will almost completely decay into pure $D\bar{D}$ \cite{A17}, and in the baryon sector at the electron-positron collider, the production of a baryon-antibaryon pair can be tested by fundamental symmetries, in particular, when the probability of the process increases due to the resonance such as the $J/\psi$ (or $\psi$)\cite{I22}.

-It should be noted that the BESIII collaboration has until now conducted highly-accurate studies of the possible threshold increase in the $e^+e^- \to \Sigma^{\pm} \bar{\Sigma}^{\mp}$ \cite{I23}, $\Xi^-\bar{\Xi}^+$ \cite{I24,I24A} and $\Sigma^0 \bar{\Sigma}^0$ \cite{I25} processes and has also shown that the cross section does not vanish near the threshold.
+It should be noted that the BESIII collaboration has until now conducted highly accurate studies of the possible threshold increase in the $e^+e^- \to \Sigma^{\pm} \bar{\Sigma}^{\mp}$ \cite{I23}, $\Xi^-\bar{\Xi}^+$ \cite{I24,I24A} and $\Sigma^0 \bar{\Sigma}^0$ \cite{I25} processes and has also shown that the cross section does not vanish near the threshold.

 It can be understood that the threshold effect thus obtained will be useful for measuring the near-threshold pair generation of hyperons in the production of $\Sigma^+\bar{\Sigma}^-$ in the $e^+e^-$ annihilation process, which was observed in the BESIII experiment \cite{I26}.